wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 ### Feature Class LOCATION - General Settings
 The feature classes are created by defining general settings, fields and attribute rules.
 Here, the follwing parameters are used to define general settings:
-- out_name: The name of the feature class.
+- **out_name**: The name of the feature class.
-- geometry_type: The geometry type, which is in this case is Polygon.
+- **geometry_type**: The geometry type, which is in this case is Polygon.
-- out_dataset: The name of the output data set in which the feature class is to be created.
+- **out_dataset**: The name of the output data set in which the feature class is to be created.
-- GlobalID: Specify whether the feature class shuold have a GlobalID field.
+- **GlobalID**: Specify whether the feature class shuold have a GlobalID field.
 The field is not defined in the "Fields" section, it will be created automatically.
-- EditorTracking: Specify whether editor tracking should be activated for the feature class.
+- **EditorTracking**: Specify whether editor tracking should be activated for the feature class.
 The fields "CREATED_USER", "CREATED_DATE", "LAST_EDITED_USER", "LAST_EDITED_DATE" are created.
-- EnableAttachments: Specify whether upload attachments should be enabled for the feature class.
+- **EnableAttachments**: Specify whether upload attachments should be enabled for the feature class.

 ```json
 	"Features": [